2026 SRC President-Elect · Southshore University College

 Building Our SRC Together.

-Henry Kwaku Annorh for SRC President.
-A campaign built on institutional restoration, radical transparency, and the promise of a student government that listens first and acts second.
+Henry Kwaku Annorh is SRC President-Elect.
+The mandate now moves from promise to delivery: institutional restoration, radical transparency, and a student government that listens first and acts second.

 3